News

 SPECIAL ISSUE

-Journal of Evidence-Based Psychotherapies will publish the EABCT 2022 Congress Special Issue
+Journal of Evidence-Based Psychotherapies will publish the ACBTA – ABCT Conjoined 2025 Special Issue “CBT Across Illness & Health”

-In conjunction with the European Association for Behavioural and Cognitive Therapies, the Journal of Evidence-Based Psychotherapies (JEBP) will publish a Special Issue dedicated to the main theme of EABCT’s 2022 Annual Congress – RE-thinking CBT: providing strategies for a new way of living – that includes papers and posters submitted to and presented at the conference.
-JEBP’s chief editor, Dr. Oana David, with Dr. Azucena Garcia Palacios from Universitat Jaume, and Dr. Arnold A.P. van Emmerik from the University of Amsterdam, as members of the Scientific Committee, will be Editors of the Special Issue.
-For the special issue, JEBP will consider works that focus on investigating innovative CBT approaches and techniques.
-Authors of papers (i.e., keynotes, symposium contributions, open papers) and posters accepted for presentation at the conference are hereby invited to submit to this Special Issue.
-All submitted papers should follow JEBP’s author guidelines, which can be found here (http://jebp.psychotherapy.ro/instructions-toauthors/) and will be subject to peer-review.
-The deadline for paper submission is 15th of December 2022 and the Special Issue will be published in March 2023.
+Authors of papers (i.e., keynotes, symposium contributions, open papers) and posters accepted for presentation at the conferences are hereby invited to submit to this Special Issue.
+All submitted papers should follow JEBP’s author guidelines, which can be found here and will be subject to peer-review.
+The deadline for paper submission is 15th of December 2024, and the Special Issue will be published in March 2025.

 New Editors for Journal of Evidence-Based Psychotherapies